Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/amazon-linux.md

 1. Download your license file from your account files in Bintray: `https://bintray.com/kong/<YOUR_REPO_NAME>/license#files`

 2. Securely copy the license file to your home directory on the Amazon Linux system.
-You may use a command like:
+For example:

     ```bash
     $ scp license.json <amazon username>@<server>:~